 Note: If you've placed the FFmpeg folder in some other folder or drive then change the directory path accordingly.

 8. This is how it looks like in the main Environment Variables window.
 Click on the "Ok" button to save changes.

 9. That's it.
 Close the main window and you are good to go.

-The procedue the add FFmpeg to Windows 7 path is similar but the user interface is a bit different.
+The procedure the add FFmpeg to Windows 7 path is similar to Windows 10 but the user interface is a bit different.
 Let me show you how to do it.

-That's all there is and it is that simple to add FFmpeg to Windows path.
-Comment below sharing your thoughts and experiences about using the above method to install FFmpeg on Windows 10.
+That's all there is and it is that simple to install FFmpeg in Windows and add FFmpeg to Windows path.